modio/modio-docs/public/en-us/game-integration/restapi/getting-started/restapi-introduction.md

 To help familiarize yourself with the mod.io API and to ensure your implementation is battle-hardened and operating as intended, we have setup a test sandbox.
 The test sandbox allows you to make requests to the API whilst your integration is a work in progress and the submitted data is not important.
 When you are ready to go live it's as easy as adding your game to the production environment, substituting the test API path for the production API path, and updating the `api_key` and `game_id` you are using to the values from your games profile on production.

 To begin using the test sandbox you will need to [register a test account](https://test.mod.io) and [add your game](https://test.mod.io/g/add).
-In your [test library dashboard](https://mod.io/library) you will only see games you are a team member of and there is no connection between the data added to the test environment and production.
+On the [My Content](https://test.mod.io/content) page you will only see games you are a team member of and there is no connection between the data added to the test environment and production.
 We highly recommend you use the test environment when integrating as it allows you to keep your development private, and you can submit as much dummy data as you need to try the functionality required, without having to clean it up at the end.

 - Test Games API path: `https://g-{your-game-id}.test.mod.io/v1`
 - Test Users API path: `https://u-{your-user-id}.test.mod.io/v1`